kubernetes/enhancements/keps/sig-node/1287-in-place-update-pod-resources/README.md

 ### Goals

-* Primary: allow to change Pod resource requests & limits without restarting its Containers.
+* Primary: allow to change container resource requests & limits without necessarily restarting the container.
 * Secondary: allow actors (users, VPA, StatefulSet, JobController) to decide how to proceed if in-place resource resize is not possible.
-* Secondary: allow users to specify which Pods and Containers can be resized without a restart.
+* Secondary: allow users to specify which Containers can be resized without a restart.

 ### Non-Goals